Ask a doctor about a prescription for METFORMIN VIR 1000 mg FILM-COATED TABLETS

 If you take more Metformin Vir than you should

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.
 Take the next dose at the usual time.
-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medicine, ask your doctor or pharmacist.

-Metformin can cause a very rare but serious side effect (affecting up to 1 person in 10,000), called lactic acidosis (see "Warnings and precautions" section).
-If this happens to you,you should stop taking this medicine and contact a doctor or the nearest hospital immediately, as lactic acidosis can lead to coma.
+Metformin can cause a very rare but very serious side effect called lactic acidosis (see section "Warnings and precautions"), if this happens to you, you should stop taking this medicine and contact a doctor or the nearest hospital immediately, as lactic acidosis can lead to a coma.

 Very common side effects (affecting more than 1 in 10 people):